sharkpro-dev/ophrys/README.md

 ### Markets

 There is a developed attachment to start trading in Binance.
+It also can be extended to operate in different markets.

 ### GUI

-It also counts with a Front End that is currently in development.
+It also counts with a Front End that is currently under development.

 https://github.com/gonzaloea/ophrys-gui